On weak solutions of a control-volume model for liquid films flowing down a fibre: Introduction

 where $I(h)= \tfrac{1}{16}[4 h^4 \ln (h) + (h^2-1)(1-3h^2) ]$.

+The control-volume approach has been extensively applied in fluid dynamics problems to analyze mass and momentum balances \cite{sonntag2008fundamentals}.
+In the context of film flow and one-dimensional hydraulic jumps, Singha at al. \cite{singha2005hydraulic} applied control volume analysis to establish relationships between inlet and outlet variables.
+Furthermore, the adoption of depth-averaging to replace the velocity component in the flow direction with its average, such as in the work of Bohr et al. \cite{bohr1993shallow}, has a long history in the study of such film flows.
+The approach of Ruan et al. \cite{ruan2021liquid} combines control volume analysis and depth-averaging for a heuristic derivation of the PDEs describing the liquid film.

 While extensive modelling works have been carried out for falling liquid films, relatively less research \cite{ji2020travelling} have focused on establishing analytical understanding of the developed models.
-In this work, we will analytically investigate the coupled equations \eqref{momentum}--\eqref{mass_h}, with a focus on the travelling wave solutions.
+In this work, we will analytically investigate the coupled equations \eqref{momentum}--\eqref{mass_h}.
 Energy and entropy estimates will be constructed to establish the existence of weak solutions to the problem.
 Similar analytical techniques were also applied to other models (for example, see \cite{ji2020travelling,bresch2007existence,bresch2015two,bresch2003existence}).
+Theory for the uniqueness of solutions to the system \eqref{momentum}--\eqref{mass_h} is still lacking due to its nonlinear and degenerate nature.
+However, there have been results regarding solution uniqueness for similar systems involving compressible fluids (see, e.g. \cite{solonnikov1976solvability, desjardins1999survey}).
+We will also show the existence of travelling wave solutions to the problem.

 The rest of the paper is structured as follows.
 In section \ref{sec:problem}, we formulate the problem statement.
 In section \ref{sec:existence}, we show the existence of weak solutions to the problem via energy and entropy estimates.
 Section \ref{sec:travelling} presents a detailed discussion on travelling wave solutions.
 Numerical studies are presented in section \ref{sec:numerics} for both the plug flow and the laminar flow cases, followed by concluding remarks in section \ref{sec:conclusion}.